Possibilistic and maximal indefinite causal order in the quantum switch: Discussion

 First, the argument in Sections~\ref{sec:switch-data}--\ref{sec:locality} relies only on the calculus of possibilities, rather than probabilities, so it eliminates the assumption that probability theory is applicable on the hidden variable level.
 This assumption is nontrivial: even if the variables $\la_{A,B,C}$ are postulated to take values on every run of the experiment, their frequencies might not converge to probabilities satisfying the probability axioms.
 And while there are empirical grounds for assuming such convergence in the case of observable quantities, these do not necessarily apply to the causal order variables, as those might be unobservable in principle.
 In addition, the possibilistic independence assumptions involved in our argument of Sections~\ref{sec:switch-data}--\ref{sec:locality} are much weaker than the probabilistic ones required in~\cite{vdLBC23,GP23}, with relativistic causality conditions like~\eqref{eq:locality} merely requiring that a choice of input cannot influence the \emph{possibility}, rather than probability, of events that are spacelike-separated or lie to its past.

-The maximal violation of the causal Mermin inequality~\eqref{eq:causal-mermin-ineq}, meanwhile, strengthens the results of~\cite{vdLBC23,GP23} by showing that the quantum switch (or any other, say experimental, data that reach the algebraic maximum) is not even compatible with a (probabilistic) hidden variable model that specifies a causal order \emph{sometimes}: any nonzero fraction of runs in which all operations are causally ordered and no superluminal influences occur leads to a value strictly below the algebraic bound.\footnote{In the terminology of~\cite{GP23}, this means that the data have a causally separable fraction of 0\% over the relevant spaces of input histories.} In this sense the device-independent indefinite causal order in the quantum switch can be said to be maximal.
-It is shown in Appendix~\ref{app:chained-ineqs} that this result can in fact also be achieved with a single quantum switch, by using the idea of chained CHSH inequalities~\cite{BC90} and taking an appropriate limit.
+The maximal violation of the causal Mermin inequality~\eqref{eq:causal-mermin-ineq}, meanwhile, strengthens the results of~\cite{vdLBC23,GP23} by showing that the quantum switch (or any other data that reach the algebraic maximum) is not even compatible with a (probabilistic) hidden variable model that specifies a causal order \emph{sometimes}: any nonzero fraction of runs in which all operations are causally ordered and no superluminal influences occur leads to a value strictly below the algebraic bound.\footnote{In the terminology of~\cite{GP23}, this means that the data have a causally separable fraction of 0\% over the relevant spaces of input histories.} In this sense the device-independent indefinite causal order in the quantum switch can be said to be maximal.
+It is shown in Appendix~\ref{app:chained-ineqs} that this result can in fact also be achieved with a single quantum switch, by using chained CHSH inequalities~\cite{BC90} and taking an appropriate limit.
+This is analogous to the observation in the context of Bell nonlocality that quantum correlations in the GHZ and chained CHSH scenario are maximally Bell-nonlocal: they have no Bell-local fraction~\cite{BKP06}.

+An important way in which this work, as well as Refs.~\cite{vdLBC23,GP23,HO21}, differ from most other literature on indefinite causal order is that they consider constraints on the allowed causal orders.
+Here and in~\cite{vdLBC23}, these constraints were motivated by the principle of relativistic causality, but it is worth noting that they could also be motivated differently.
+Ref.~\cite{GP23} propose a general framework for constrained indefinite causality.
+See Appendix~\ref{app:three-switches} for a comparison of the present work with a result from~\cite{GP23}.